Scripturient101/Python_Test/README.md

 Take user input and decode logic :

-> Take 2 integrer input from user and print their products(their multiplication)
+> Take 2 integer input from user and print their products(their multiplication)
 > IF product is greater than 500 then return their sum
 > If product is smaller than 500 then return "Hello LNB code is running fine !!"
 > file name must be lnbcal.py in which you are writing code.